Jax Jr. History

 In November 1952, the Jax Jr. received the Jay Emanuel Merit Award, the highest honor accorded by the Motion Picture Industry.

-On February 8, 1975, the Jax Jr. also had the distinction of a hosting a World Premiere.
+On February 8, 1975, the Jax Jr. also had the distinction of a hosting a World Premier.
 The movie, shot on location in Littleton, with local residents taking part in some of the scenes was titled "Two" starring Sarah Venable.
 The Film was later titled "Captive".

 In 1982 the Jax Jr. was divided into two Cinemas each with a capacity of nearly 300 seats.
 During construction the marquee read, "Closed.
 We're having Twins".